Lee de Forest: Early radio work

-De Forest soon felt that Smythe and Freeman were holding him back, so in the fall of 1901 he made the bold decision to go to New York to compete directly with Marconi in transmitting race results for the International Yacht races.
+De Forest soon felt that Smythe and Freeman were holding him back, so in the fall of 1901, he made the bold decision to go to New York state to compete directly with Marconi in transmitting race results for the International Yacht races.
 Marconi had already made arrangements to provide reports for the Associated Press, which he had successfully done for the 1899 contest.
 De Forest contracted to do the same for the smaller Publishers' Press Association.

 The race effort turned out to be an almost total failure.
 The Freeman transmitter broke down—in a fit of rage, de Forest threw it overboard—and had to be replaced by an ordinary spark coil.
 Even worse, the American Wireless Telephone and Telegraph Company, which claimed its ownership of Amos Dolbear's 1886 patent for wireless communication meant it held a monopoly for all wireless communication in the United States, had also set up a powerful transmitter.
 None of these companies had effective tuning for their transmitters, so only one could transmit at a time without causing mutual interference.
 Although an attempt was made to have the three systems avoid conflicts by rotating operations over five-minute intervals, the agreement broke down, resulting in chaos as the simultaneous transmissions clashed with each other.
-De Forest ruefully noted that under these conditions the only successful "wireless" communication was done by visual semaphore "wig-wag" flags.
+De Forest ruefully noted that under these conditions, the only successful "wireless" communication was done by visual semaphore "wig-wag" flags.
 (The 1903 International Yacht races would be a repeat of 1901—Marconi worked for the Associated Press, de Forest for the Publishers' Press Association, and the unaffiliated International Wireless Company (successor to 1901's American Wireless Telephone and Telegraph) operated a high-powered transmitter that was used primarily to drown out the other two.
-"Instead of receiving reports of the positions of the yachts, they got a lot of meaningless gabble varied by a hash of obscenity, profanity and sentimental poetry.")
+"Instead of receiving reports of the positions of the yachts, they got a lot of meaningless gabble varied by a hash of obscenity, profanity, and sentimental poetry.")